The Haverford College Honor Code

 While an initial confrontation should also occur in the case of academic concerns, academic violations of the Code cannot be resolved between the confronted and confronting parties alone because such violations also constitute a breach of trust with the community.
 Therefore, unless it is indisputable that an academic violation did not occur, the confronted student must report him or herself to Honor Council.

 Members of the faculty follow a similar procedure in cases of suspected academic violations.
-They first discuss the problem with the student; then, if not satisfied that a breach of the Code did not occur, urge the student to report him or herself to Honor Council.
+They first discuss the problem with the student; then, if not satisfied that a breach of the Code did not occur, urge the student to report to Honor Council.
 If the student does not do so within one week, the faculty member reports the matter to the Honor Council.

 Section 3.07 Upholding the Honor Code